A look at the parties' election promises

 NDP

 Sept.
+15: Give Quebec new funding to help integrate immigrants, increased powers in areas such as environmental assessment and trade agreements, expand the province's language law, Bill 101, to cover all federally regulated companies in Quebec, the right to withdraw from federal programs with financial compensation.
+Also, let Quebec sign the Constitution on its own terms.

-14: Establish a National Automotive Strategy, including a $300 million Auto Innovation Fund.
+Sept.
+14: Establish a national automotive strategy, including a $300-million auto innovation fund.
 Purchase Canadian-made zero-emissions vehicles to update government fleets.
-Increase consumer incentives for zero-emissions vehicles to $15,000 from $5,000, but only for made-in-Canada vehicles.
+Increase consumer incentives for zero-emissions vehicles to $15,000 from $5,000, but only for vehicles made in Canada.

-Create a Canadian Food Strategy to help build local food hubs that link local producers to consumers, and community-supported agriculture.
+Create a Canadian food strategy to help build local food hubs that link local producers to consumers, and encourage community-supported agriculture.

 Sept.
 12: Work with province and municipality to get built a hospital in Brampton, Ont.